Keith Noah Snavely

 Biography

-Noah Snavely is on the faculty of the Department of Computer Science at Cornell University, where he has been an assistant professor since 2009.
+Noah Snavely is a professor of Computer Science at Cornell University, based at Cornell Tech, and a Fellow of the ACM.
 He received a B.S. in Computer Science and Mathematics from the University of Arizona in 2003, and a Ph.D. in Computer Science and Engineering from the University of Washington in 2008.
-Noah works in computer graphics and computer v ision, with a particular interest in using vast amounts of imagery from the Internet to reconstruct, visualize, and understand our world in 3D.
-His thesis work was the basis for Microsoft's Photosynth, a tool for building 3D visualizations from photo collections that has been used by many thousands of people.
-Noah is a recipient of a Microsoft New Faculty Fellowship, an Alfred P. Sloan Fellowship, and a PECASE, and was recognized in 2011 as one of the Technology Review top Innovators under 35 (TR35).
+Noah works in computer graphics and computer vision, with a particular interest in using vast amounts of imagery from the Internet to reconstruct, visualize, and understand our world in 3D.
+Noah is a recipient of a Microsoft New Faculty Fellowship, an Alfred P. Sloan Fellowship, a PECASE, a TR35 Award, and an ACM SIGGRAPH Significant New Researcher Award.

 Research Interests